bcgov/elucidate/README.md

-`elucidate` provides a collection of convenience functions to make exploratory data analysis in R easier and more accessible for researchers to:
+`elucidate` provides a collection of convenience functions to make exploratory data analysis in R easier and more accessible for researchers to (among other things):

-  - Interrogate data in search of row duplications and anomalous values with `dupes()`, `copies()`, and the `counts*` set of functions.
+-   Interrogate data in search of row duplicates with `dupes()` and anomalous values with the `counts*` set of functions.

 -   Describe data with the `describe*` set of functions for obtaining summary statistics, bootstrapping confidence intervals, and detecting missing values.

-  - Quickly visualise and interact with data representations with `static_to_dynamic()` and the `plot_*` set of functions.
+-   Quickly visualise and interact with data representations with the `plot_*` set of functions.

 Inspired by tidyverse naming conventions, the core functions of `elucidate` are organized into sets that begin with a common root (e.g. `describe*`, `plot_*`), since this enables the user to see them all as suggestions as you are coding in R studio.

-Drawing from similar inspiration, many elucidate functions are also designed to accept a data object as the 1st argument and return a data or plotting object (e.g. ggplot2 or plotly) so they are compatible with the pipe operator from the
+Drawing from similar inspiration, many `elucidate` functions are also designed to accept a data object as the 1st argument and return a data or plotting object (e.g. ggplot2 or plotly) so they are compatible with the pipe operator from the